Achievable logoAchievable logo

 Mutual fund dividends

-The requirements listed above are checked against the underlying securities in the mutual fund to determine if a mutual fund dividend is qualified.
-For example, let’s assume we’re discussing a value fund with only common stock in the portfolio.
-For a dividend distribution to qualify, the disbursement must originate from the US or qualified foreign corporations, and the fund must meet the IRS-specified holding period.
-If so, the dividend paid to the fund’s shareholders will be considered qualified.
+The requirements listed above are applied to the securities inside the mutual fund to determine whether a mutual fund dividend is qualified.
+For example, assume a value fund holds only common stock.
+For the fund’s distribution to be qualified, the dividends must come from US or qualified foreign corporations, and the fund must meet the IRS holding-period requirement.
+If those conditions are met, the dividend paid to shareholders is qualified.

-Dividends paid out of certain funds are always considered non-qualified.
+Dividends paid out of certain funds are always non-qualified.
 For example, dividends paid out of mutual funds holding US government and/or corporate debt securities.
-If an investor held these bonds directly, they would pay an income tax rate equal to their federal income tax bracket.
+If an investor held these bonds directly, the interest would be taxed at a rate equal to their federal income tax bracket.
 The IRS treats the “pass-through” of this interest via a non-qualified mutual fund dividend* similarly.

 *Income paid out of a mutual fund is always considered a dividend, regardless of the source income.
 For example, assume a bond fund receives interest from the bonds in its portfolio.
 When the interest is “passed through” to the fund’s shareholders, we call it a dividend.